-- Step 2 Select a camera you want to set up motion detection. - Step 3 Set detection area and sensitivity.
+Step 2 Set detection area and sensitivity.

 Check checkbox to enable motion detection.
 Use the mouse to draw detection area(s) or click Full Screen to set the detection area to be the full screen and drag the sensitivity bar to set sensitivity.